rotsix/dotfiles/README.md

 Here is my dotfiles !

-I use bspwm, sxhkd, lemon{bar,buddy}.
+I use bspwm, sxhkd, lemon{bar,buddy}, firefox and vim.
+Termite as terminal for sure.

-On this, I use some scripts I made :)

 Deps :